-How do I check the version of EPI2ME Labs I have installed?
+How do I check the version of EPI2ME Desktop I have installed?

 Click on the settings cog in the left panel.

-EPI2ME Labs requires an internet connection to download workflows the first time they are run.
+To deliver the best possible experience in delivering up-to-date bioinformatic analyses, EPI2ME Desktop requires an internet connection to download workflows the first time they are run.
 After workflows are downloaded, an internet connection is not typically required for further use.
+Some connectivity may be required for downloading biological reference data from, for example, NCBI.

-On starting the application users will be informed if an update is available either for the application itself or the tutorial environment.
-The environment can be updated at any time through the application by going to the settings cog on the left of the application and clicking check for updates.
+On starting the application users will be informed if an update is available for the application.
 Updates to the application can also be downloaded from the EPI2MELabs website.

-Can I use EPI2ME Labs on my computing cluster?
+Can I use EPI2ME Desktop on my computing cluster?

 Yes.
 Although you may require permissions from your IT administrators, and to check with them that a firewall will not block it’s access to external resources.